astrojuggler/data-reduction-Obs-II-course/README.md

 # data-reduction-Obs-II-course

+PLEASE CITE THE AUTHORS (MATTIA SIRRESSI AND MATTHEW HAYES) AND THE FUNDING INSTITUTION (STOCKHOLM UNIVERSITY - DEPARTMENT OF ASTRONOMY) IF YOU DECIDE TO USE AND/OR SHARE THIS MATERIAL.

 Material of the master-level course "Observational Astrophysics II" at the Department of Astronomy of Stockholm University.

 Developer: Mattia Sirressi;